earth-mover/icechunk-nasa/design-docs/mursst-virtual-icechunk-store.md

 See [notebooks/mur-sst/write_virtual-2002-2023.ipynb](../notebooks/mur-sst/write_virtual-2002-2023.ipynb).
 Year by year, it uses dask to parallelize generation of virtual datasets, writes those datasets to the icechunk store and then uses dask to validate the data by generating a mean over a year for a specific location from the Icechunk store and then doing the same using the original files.

+Note we plan to investigate different parallelization approaches in the future, with an eye for ones that are better suited for running outside of the Jupyter Hub environment.
+This will reduce the need to babysit and facilitate scaling and monitoring for even faster regeneration and trouble-shooting.

 ### Time and cost of writing the virtual dataset

 The maximum development time and cost is estimated using the AWS Cost Explorer.
 The estimated development cost was at most $223, based on an r5.4xlarge instance usage during the period of development.
 However, since user-specific costs aren't tracked, the actual cost is likely lower.
 The developer estimates spending 50 hours, which translates to approximately $50.
 This time includes finding and addressing issues with the data.